eth-ait/spl/README.md

-# spl
+# Structured Prediction Helps 3D Human Motion Modelling
-Structured Prediction Helps 3D Human Motion Modelling - ICCV '19
+Code repository for our paper presented at ICCV '19.